 A universal language

-In the telco industry, icons are an accepted part of consumer communications toolkit.
-So creating uniqueness here was considered equally important.
+In the telco industry, icons are an accepted part of the consumer communications toolkit, so it was just as important to create uniqueness here as well.
 The quirky illustrations adhere to the same inclined angle used as the basis of the typography.

 Clarity and logic

 Despite the identity’s overall minimal approach, some communications feature multiple messages and require another level of design.
 For these instances, a more structured graphic language was developed, using a grid system, layering and a secondary colour palette to help organise information.

 The brand is consistently uncompromising in advertising, on products and on the screen of every conceivable digital device.
 When such a bold identity is experienced across its many touchpoints, its real power becomes apparent.